World Day to Combat Desertification and Drought

 The day was established by the UN General Assembly in December 1994, six months after the adoption of the United Nations Convention to Combat Desertification (UNCCD) on 17 June 1994 in Paris.
 The Convention was the first legally binding international agreement to address desertification, recognising that drylands are particularly vulnerable to overuse and inappropriate land management.

 The day was first observed on 17 June 1995 and has been marked annually ever since.
 In 2019, the UN streamlined the name to “Desertification and Drought Day” for accessibility, although many organisations still use the longer official title.
-Each year a different theme guides the campaign.
-Past themes have included land tenure, women’s role in land restoration, drought resilience, and the link between healthy land and economic prosperity.
+Each year a different theme guides the campaign, covering topics from land tenure and women’s roles in land restoration to drought resilience and the link between healthy land and economic prosperity.

 Noteworthy Facts About the World Day to Combat Desertification and Drought